 On 26 April 1999, Dando was shot dead outside her home.
 The murder received a huge amount of press attention and led to the biggest murder inquiry conducted by the Metropolitan Police.

-Jenn Schmidt-Peterson will talk about cognitive bias and how police have developed ways to ensure they do not allow this to ruin an investigation.
-Jenn also talks about evidence-led policing and making judgements based on that evidence at that time.
+Jennifer Schmidt-Petersen will talk about cognitive bias and how police have developed ways to ensure they do not allow this to ruin an investigation.
+Jennifer will also talk about evidence-led policing and making judgements based on that evidence at that time.